Maktm/time/README.md

 you can enable it using the `[-s | --show-output]` flags.

 # TODO
-* Add more output formatting options
+* Dynamically change the output format depending on the duration (e.g. no m in m:s:ms if duration < 60 minutes)
 * Test cross-compiler compatibility (gcc, clang etc.)

 # Author